 Be honest and upfront about what you’re looking for and ask for any additional information you might need to complete your purchase.
 Remember, your wholesale distribution relationships should change over time, so don’t be afraid to shop around and research alternative supplier options.

 Get digital to help your wholesale distribution business

 The digital era is seeing a boom in the ways we connect with one another.
 Innovations in digital trade shows and marketplaces are giving us all a technologically advanced way to stay connected and do business.
 But before getting into platforms like digital trade shows and marketplaces, start with a specific online search built around keywords from the category or vertical you’re attempting to target.
 With this, you can get a better idea of what's out there and narrow down your options.

 Digital Trade Shows

-Outside of scheduled digital trade shows, an online marketplace can give you year round access to an even larger pool of potential wholesale partnerships.
-In addition, brands and wholesalers can reach out to you if they think they have merchandise that fits your retail style.
+Outside of scheduled digital trade shows, an online marketplace can give you year-round access to an even larger pool of potential wholesale distribution partnerships.
+In addition, brands and wholesaler distributors can reach out to you if they think they have merchandise that fits your retail style.
 This allows for a two-sided interaction that both parties are interested in.